gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 joint's implicit frame coincide with `Jc`, and thus be affixed to the child link.

+### Open Question: Purely Kinematic Models

+This document may implicitly permit a model that is purely kinematic, or rather, defined purely as frames, relative to the model frame.

+Opinions:

+* Eric: I am in favor of this, as it is useful for gripper or camera offsets that may admit other welding afterwards.
+    * For gripper offsets, it is true that these may be actual physical bodies;
+    I am fine with them being as such, as long as people don't put crappy / useless inertial values there.
+If they do, then it's more or less abuse.
+    * However: Due to the current state of using absolute coordinates, and thus only permitting frame welding via joints, there is no mechanism to support purely kinematic welding.
+We should really fix this.
+    Perhaps if we define some mechanism to place a model's initial pose, and permit external specification of frame fixturing?

 ### Future Proposal: Canonical Frames

 A future proposal will address nested models and model composition, which